What is a RET gene?

-An RET gene is a gene that gives instructions for making a protein (proto-oncogene tyrosine-protein kinase receptor) that is involved in signaling with human cells.
-The proteins made by the RET gene is essential for the normal development of several kinds of nerve cells and the nervous system that controls involuntary body functions such as:
+A RET gene is a gene that gives instructions for making a protein (proto-oncogene tyrosine-protein kinase receptor).
+But also involved in signaling with human cells.
+The proteins made by the RET gene is essential for the normal development of several kinds of nerve cells.
+Still, the nervous system that controls involuntary body functions such as:

 - The autonomic nervous system